Voting machine vendor treated election officials to trips to Vegas, elsewhere

 ES&S President and CEO Tom Burt, Rogers and other top company executives welcomed panel members to the Las Vegas conference at Marriott’s Cosmopolitan Hotel, located on the Strip and featuring a casino, more than 20 restaurants, a spa and three swimming pools.

 One attendee, Executive Director Marci Andino of South Carolina’s State Election Commission, has publicly reported accepting a total of $19,200 in expenses from ES&S for 11 advisory board trips since 2009.
-On her financial disclosure statement filed in March, Andino estimated that trans-continental flights, two nights at the Cosmopolitan and meals totaled $865.
+On her financial disclosure statement filed in March, Andino estimated that the fllights, two nights at the Cosmopolitan and meals totaled $865.

-She said she herself paid for a flight to Los Angeles after the conference to visit her daughter and flew home from there on a company-financed flight costing the same as one from Vegas.

 Andino said she cleared her involvement with her state’s ethics office before joining the panel in 2009 because she “wanted to make sure I wasn't doing anything wrong.”